-Even when you know some or most of the people on the list — only reply to the Sender.
+Even when you know some or most people on the list — only reply to the Sender.
 Because the Sender displayed all those email addresses in the To: field does not mean you follow suit.

-Nor does the visibility of those addresses give you permission to email those contacts outside of that particular email thread.
+Nor does the visibility of those addresses give you permission to email those contacts outside that particular email thread.
 If you do not know these contacts, how can you assume they need to know or are interested in your specific input?

 Yes, discretion is key based on the topic and urgency at hand.
 However, rarely will there be a topic that your reply will be relevant to everyone involved in the conversation.
 If you are unsure, play it safe and reply to the Sender only.